layoutBox/StackViewLayout/README.md

 Three layout frameworks to rule them all:

 * **StackViewLayout**: Stack easily views horizontally or vertically.
-* **[PinLayout](https://github.com/mirego/PinLayout)**: PinLayout is a layout framework greatly inspired by CSS absolute positioning, it is particularly useful for greater fine control and animations.
+* **[PinLayout](https://github.com/mirego/PinLayout)**: PinLayout is a layout framework greatly inspired by CSS absolute positioning, it is particularly useful for greater fine control and animations, and works perfectly with StactViews.
 It gives you full control by layouting one view at a time (simple to code and debug).
 * **[FlexLayout](https://github.com/layoutBox/FlexLayout)**: FlexLayout is a full-blown flexbox implementation.
 Use the same engine as ReactNative.

 They all share a similar syntax and method names.
 Also...